-In 2012 the Government licensed Iranian Net as a new national operator for FTTH with a 25-year concession (which we believe was exclusive) in a policy seemingly modelled on Qatar.
+Iran In 2012 the Government licensed Iranian Net as a new national operator for FTTH with a 25-year concession (which we believe was originally exclusive) in a policy seemingly modelled on Qatar.
 In June 2015, Iranian Net announced that it would deploy 500,000 FTTH ports in seven major cities during the rest of 2015.
-Press commentary suggests that persistent financing problems have limited actual deployment.
+Press commentary suggests that persistent financing problems severely limited actual deployment.

 In January 2017 the Iranian government publicised a new series of reform targets for the telecoms sector under its latest five-year plan for 2016-2021 and launched a nationwide plan to connect Iran with fibre.
 This project started in Tehran and 8 main cities in the country.
 The plan is to deploy 12,000 km of fibre optic cables nationwide, in order to provide 20Mbps broadband connections to main cities.
-Telegeography reported that Telecommunication Company of Iran (TCI) launched a project to deploy the country's first fibre-to-the-home (FTTH) connections in Tehran and seven other cities.
+In May 2017 it was reported that the Telecommunication Company of Iran (TCI) launched a project to deploy the country's first fibre-to-the-home (FTTH) connections in Tehran and seven other cities.
 Citing TechRasa, it seems that the initial phase of the rollout will see 580,000 lines installed, including 245,000 in Tehran, 85,000 in Isfahan, 80,000 in Mashhad, 61,000 in Shiraz, 61,000 in Ahvaz, 28,000 in Karaj and 20,000 in Kermanshah.
 Fibre-to-the-cabinet (FTTC) technology has previously been used by another state-backed operator, Iranian Net, but TCI's new TANOMA project will mark the first time that fibre connections have been installed directly to the customer premise.
+Iranianet was partly reliant on investment by South African operator MTN but in July 2018 press reports suggested that deal was off.
+Meanwhile TCI announced FTTH investment for the year of USS\$900m and opened up its network to more ISPs.